boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 <span>**<span style="color: red">\[TODO: description of filter options etc.\]</span>**</span>

+#### COSMIC - confidence values for CSI:FingerID searches
+Calculating COSMIC confidence scores is parameter free and will be executed automatically every time a CSI:FingerID search is performed.
+COSMIC scores for a compound are shown in the compound list on the left.

+Click [here](https://bio.informatik.uni-jena.de/software/cosmic/) to visit the Zodiac release page.

 ### Predicting Compound classes with the CANOPUS tool  (4)

 CANOPUS predicts [ClassyFire](http://classyfire.wishartlab.com/) compound classes from the molecular fingerprint.
 Class prediction is done without using any structure database.
 Thus, classes are predicted for all compounds for which the fragmentation tree contains at least three fragments, including compounds that have no structure candidate in the database.
 There are no parameters to set.
 Similar to molecular fingerprints, compound classes are predicted for each molecular formula separately.

 In the [ClassyFire](http://classyfire.wishartlab.com/) ontology, every compound belongs to multiple compound classes.
 A compound class describes a structural pattern.
-For example, a *dipeptide* is also an *amino acid* (because it **contains** an amino acid substructure), as well as a *carboxylic acid* (for the same reason).
+For example, a *dipeptide* is also an *amino acid* (because it ** contains** an amino acid substructure), as well as a *carboxylic acid* (for the same reason).
 A glycosylated amino acid might belong to both compound classes: *amino acids* and *hexoses*.
 Different from how compound classes are often described in chemistry textbooks, ClassyFire compound classes do **not** describe the biosynthetic origin.
 For example, a *phytosteroid might* be classified as *bile acids* in Classyfire, because both class of compounds share the same backbone, although they are involved in different biochemical pathways.

+Click [here](https://bio.informatik.uni-jena.de/software/canopus/) to visit the CANOPUS release page.

 ## Visualization of the results
+The compound list shows not only information about the input and compute state, it further shows the COSMIC confidence score for the top CSI:FingerID hit.

 For each compound different tabs can be shown in the result panel.
 The *"SIRIUS Overview"* panel displays the most important information of the molecular formula identification.
 The candidate list contains the best candidate molecular